ImperialCollegeLondon/Template2050Calculator/README.md

 The Anvil App can be edited by using the online Anvil editor.
 This will require making a free Anvil account and creating your own project then force-pushing this repo to that project.

-Once you have created a new app in Anvil named `Template2050Calculator`, addit as a remote named `anvil` to this repo with:
+Once you have created a new app in Anvil named `Template2050Calculator`, add it as a remote named `anvil` to this repo with:
 ```bash
 git remote add anvil <ssh-link>
 ```